lit/lit.dev/packages/lit-dev-content/site/docs/templates/directives.md

 ### keyed

 Associates a renderable value with a unique key.
-When the key changes, the previous DOM is removed and disposed before rendering the next value, even if the value - such as a template - is the same.
+When the key changes, the previous DOM is removed and disposed before rendering the next value, even if the value—such as a template—is the same.

 <table>
 <thead><tr><th></th><th></th></tr></thead>